joshgallantt/Nexus/README.md

 * You can filter with routingKey or any data.

-* All events are guaranteed to be delivered safely—either sequentially or concurrently depending on configuration.
+* All events are guaranteed to be delivered safely-either sequentially or concurrently depending on configuration.

 ## <br> 🔥 Example Firebase Destination
 ```swift